OnoNguyen/EthereumTransactionSearch/EthereumTransactionSearch/README.md

 --------------------
 1/04/2021:
+- competed implementation of InfuraMethodCollection as an injectable service into webapp.
-- competed implementation of Method factory pattern infused with Generic types to help guid method implementers.
-To create a new method follow the following steps:
+- Infura Methods are to be implemented with Generic types to help guid method implementers.
+- To create a new method follow the following steps:

 1. Create concreate method class implementing InfuraMethod.
-It will force you to implement inT, outT, Input property and Execute method. e.g:
+It will force you to implement inT, outT and Execute method. e.g:
     /// <summary>
     /// Concrete method
     /// </summary>
-    public class GetListOfTransactionDetailsFromAddressInBlockMethod : InfuraMethod<(string address, int blockNumber), IEnumerable<TransactionDetails>>
+    public class GetListOfTransactionDetailsFromAddressInBlockMethod : InfuraMethod<(Address address, BlockNumber blockNumber), IEnumerable<TransactionDetails>>
     ...

-2. Create concrete factory for the method class you have just done with above, implementing InfuraMethodFactory.
-This will force you to give inT, outT of the method above and overriding GetMethod to give consumers the final meaningful method to work on. e.g:
-    /// <summary>
-    /// Concrete factory/creator
-    /// </summary>
-    public class GetListOfTransactionDetailsFromAddressInBlockMethodFactory : InfuraMethodFactory<(string, int), IEnumerable<TransactionDetails>>
+2. Add the above method class into the IInfuraMethodCollection and implement it in InfuraMethodCollection. e.g:
+- in IInfuraMethodCollection:
+        GetListOfTransactionDetailsFromAddressInBlockMethod GetListOfTransactionDetailsFromAddressInBlockMethodInstance();

+- in InfuraMethodCollection:
+        public GetListOfTransactionDetailsFromAddressInBlockMethod GetListOfTransactionDetailsFromAddressInBlockMethodInstance() => new GetListOfTransactionDetailsFromAddressInBlockMethod();

-3. As consumer all you need to do is new up the method class created above, give it the input it wants and execute it (either sync or async). e.g: var methodFactory = new GetListOfTransactionDetailsFromAddressInBlockMethodFactory();
+3. As consumer all you need to do is injecting IInfuraMethodCollection into your controller and make use of the newly created method. e.g:
-            var methodInstance = methodFactory.GetMethod((address, blockNumber));
+            GetListOfTransactionDetailsFromAddressInBlockMethod methodInstance = _infuraMethodCollection.GetListOfTransactionDetailsFromAddressInBlockMethodInstance();
-            var result = await methodInstance.ExecuteAsync();

 4. Testings: Specs tests are mandatory for each method class created.
-Tests are around the execute method in the class.
-Make sure you cover all scenarios of the method specs. e.g: UnexisingAddressShouldReturnNoResult, UnexisingBlockShouldReturnNoResult, ResultsShouldMatchWithExpectedJson ...
+Tests are around the Execute method in the class.
+Make sure you cover all scenarios of the method specs. e.g: UnexisingAddressShouldReturnNoResult, UnexisingBlockShouldReturnNoResult, ResultsShouldMatchWithExpectedJson, ...

 Notes:
 - validations on input and output data type is forced at compile time.
 - validations of input, output business rules will be enforced by ValueObjects and EntityObjects.

 ## Prerequisites
 dotnet core sdk